Exceptional-Khoi/tp/docs/UserGuide.md

 directory to the new computer's FitChasers installation.
 The next time you run FitChasers, it will load all your saved data.

-**Q**: What happens if I enter an invalid date format?

-**A**: FitChasers will display an error message and ask you to re-enter the command with the correct `DD/MM/YY` format.

 **Q**: Can I have multiple workouts on the same day?

 **A**: Yes!
-FitChasers allows you to create and save multiple workouts on the same date.
-You can even specify different times for each workout.
+FitChasers allows you to create and save multiple workouts on the same date as long as you specify different times for each workout.

 **Q**: How are tags automatically assigned?